logosteach/computer-science-1-pubfunnels/unit_001/lesson_004_computer_lab.md

 **Is there a way to get the user to enter their own values for a and b into the program and calculate the value of the hypotenuse based off of these values?
 This is left to you to research on your own.**

----

-&copy; LogosTeach 2025 - All Rights Reserved